Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Introduction

-Our main goal in what follows is to propose a theoretical explanation for the observed variability in the outcomes of well-controlled evolutionary-branching experiments by introducing the idea of a \emph{``soft'' } trade-off ---as opposed to the standard ``hard'' ones--- within the framework of adaptive dynamics.
-By ``soft'' we mean that the community is not forced to evolve constrained to a precise fixed curve (Pareto front) in phenotypic space, as is the case for hard trade-offs but, rather, it is only constrained to move within a blurrier extended region (see below).
+Our main goal here is to provide a theoretical and computational framework to account for the observed variability in the outcomes of controlled evolutionary-branching experiments.
+We aim to achieve this by introducing the concept of ``stochastic'' trade-offs, contrasting with the conventional "hard" trade-offs, within the adaptive dynamics framework.
+Here, stochastic trade-off implies that the population is not bound to evolve along a rigid, predefined curve (Pareto front) in phenotypic space, as is the case with hard trade-offs.
+Instead, it operates within a more flexible and extended region, allowing for greater exploration of phenotypic diversity.
+As we will show, by adjusting the width of this region, which reflects the flexibility of the underlying bacterial metabolic constraints, it is possible to effectively regulate the degree of variability.

-More specifically, in the present work, we introduce an eco-evolutionary model within the framework of adaptive dynamics aimed at describing chemostat experiments although, as we argue, the same ideas could be extended to study serial-dilution experiments.
-As we shall extensively discuss in what follows, mathematical and computational analyses allow us to show that the model ---equipped with a soft trade-off--- explains the stochastic emergence of evolutionary branching, in agreement with experimentally observations.
-Furthermore, it also allows us to make further theoretical predictions for different experimental conditions and allows us to extend the reach of the theory of adaptive dynamics.